tobbez/deluge_exporter/README.md

 ### Configuration
-There is currently no explicit configuration.
 The Deluge Exporter currently expects to be run under the same user account as the deluge daemon, and extracts the connection details from Deluge's configuration files.

 The exporter listens on port 9354.

+The following settings can be overridden using environment variables:

+ - `DELUGE_HOST`: The host where deluge is running.
+ - `DELUGE_CONFIG_DIR`: The path to Deluge's configuration directory.

 ### Per-torrent metrics
 Per-torrent metrics are not included by design.
 They are not particularly